audiomuze/tagminder/README.md

 # Introduction
+Tagging music has (for me) always been a time consuming, mind-numbing, prone to human error and inconsistency, and laborious task.
+Tagminder has reduced it to something that is now almost entirely automated.

 tagminder is comprised of two Python scripts.
 One imports audio metadata from underlying audio files into a dynamically created SQLite database and can export metadata back to the underlying files.
 The other processes the imported metadata in the SQLite database in order to correct anomalies and enrich the metadata where possible.